mosra/magnum/README.md

 The best way to get started is to read the thorough [download, build, install and start using Magnum](https://doc.magnum.graphics/magnum/getting-started.html) in your project.
-There is also a complete
+There is also a completed
 [building documentation](https://doc.magnum.graphics/magnum/building.html) — we
-provide packages for many platforms, including Windows, Linux and macOS.
+provide packages for many platforms, including Windows, Linux, and macOS.
 After that, there are various [tutorials and examples](https://doc.magnum.graphics/magnum/example-index.html) and a complete [feature guide](https://doc.magnum.graphics/magnum/features.html) explaining all aspects of the library.